Scandinavian Astor Group AB (von NuWays AG): BUY

 Zusätzliche Unternehmensinformationen zur Scandinavian Astor Group Aktie

-Die Scandinavian Astor Group Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Minus von -5,79 % und einem Kurs von 2,44 auf München (26.
-März 2025, 08:00 Uhr) gehandelt.
+Die Scandinavian Astor Group Aktie wird zum Zeitpunkt der Veröffentlichung der Nachricht mit einem Plus von 0,00 % und einem Kurs von 3,255 auf München (31.
+März 2025, 08:10 Uhr) gehandelt.

 Analyst: